HanningtoneM/HanningtoneM/README.md

   lookingFor: "Front-end developer" || "Full-stack web developer",
   pronouns: ["he", "him"],
   code: [JavaScript, HTML/CSS, , Bootstrap],
-  challenge: "I am improving my Javascript skills and picking up TypeScript",
+  challenge: "I am improving my JavaScript skills and picking up TypeScript",
   funFacts: ['The only way to learn how to code is by writing more code', 'I watch coding youtube videos for fun']
 }